fedecarg/webpy-mvc/README.md

 ## Controllers

-Controller classes inherit from ApplicationController, which is the other file in the controllers folder: application.py.

-The ApplicationController contains code that can be run in all your controllers.
+Controller classes inherit from ApplicationController, a base class that contains code that can be run in all your controllers.
+Controllers are made up of one or more actions that are executed on request and then either render a template or redirect to another action.
 It's up to you what name you want to give to these methods, but better to give relevant names.

-Everything is done very much “the rails way”, for example:
+Everything is done very much “the rails way”.
+Here is a sample rails controller and its equivalent in mvc.py:

-rails controller:
+### rails controller

 ```ruby
 class BooksController < ApplicationController